Konka brings OLED TV to the US to take on LG and Sony

-Chinese TV manufacturer Konka will join LG, Sony and maybe more TV makers soon in sellingto US customers.
+Chinese TV manufacturer Konka will join LG, Sony and maybe more TV makers soon in selling OLED TVs to US customers.
 The new 4K OLED TV, the X11 Series, will be available in 55- and 65-inch sizes this spring.
-TV that use OLED, organic light-emitting diode technology, deliver superior picture quality to standard LCD and TVs in , but are also very expensive.
+TV that use OLED, organic light-emitting diode technology, deliver superior picture quality to standard LCD and QLED TVs in CNET's tests, but are also very expensive.
 Konka did not announce pricing for the X11 series.

 Konka will also be introducing a smart speaker called the Karma that uses Google Assistant, pricing unknown.

 The Q7 Series is a 4K QLED TV (LCD TV with Quantum Dot technology) and will be available in 50-inch ($700), 55-inch ($800), 65-inch ($1,200) and 75-inch ($2,000) sizes.
 Its features include:

 XC3 UHD Engine

 ColorWave Pro Wide Color Gamut

 ZeroBezel Pro Design

 The U5 Series is a 4K LED TV with four